rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 #### Expected Results - test02

-The test enables the supported front panel LED, sets LED to blink with 1000ms duration and 5 iterations , subsiquently disables the LED indicator.
+The test enables the supported front panel LED, sets LED to blink with 1000ms duration and 5 iterations , subsequently disables the LED indicator.

 Success Criteria

 - User should see the supported LED turned to ON State
-- User shoudl see the supported LED blinking with 1000ms duration and 5 iterations.
+- User should see the supported LED blinking with 1000ms duration and 5 iterations.
 - User should see the supported LED turned to OFF state.

 #### Test Steps - test03